Just Dance (song): Composition

 "Just Dance" is an uptempo electropop, synth-pop and dance-pop song, combining synths of clipped marching beats with soaring electronics.
 It is written in the key of C♯ minor and is set at a moderate dance tempo of 119 beats per minute.
 Gaga's vocal spans from the low note of G♯3 to the high note of C♯5.
-The song begins with a fast tempo following by the synth arrangement and Gaga uttering "RedOne".
+The song begins with a fast tempo followed by the synth arrangement and Gaga uttering "RedOne".
 "Just Dance" has a basic progression of C♯m–E–B–F♯m.
 O'Donis sings the interlude in the same range as Gaga followed by an R&B-influenced interlude by her, after which the chorus is repeated with O'Donis providing backup vocals and the marching beats.
 The song ends with an echoing of the word "dance".

-Lyrically, "Just Dance" throws a partial tongue-in-cheek perspective with lyrics like "What's going on on the floor? / I love this record, baby but I can't see straight anymore".
+Lyrically, "Just Dance" throws a partial tongue-in-cheek perspective with lyrics like "What's going on on the floor? / I love this record, baby, but I can't see straight anymore".
 The lyrics deal with being completely intoxicated at a party.
-The opening lyric "RedOne" has often been misinterpreted as "red wine" but in actuality is a reference to music producer RedOne.
+The opening lyric "RedOne" has often been misinterpreted as "red wine", but in actuality is a reference to music producer RedOne.